openmrs/openmrs-eip/README.md

 You need to create a folder to which the messages will transit and register it in the application.properties files with the following keys/values:
     * `camel.output.endpoint=file:<folder_path>` for the sender
     * `camel.input.endpoint=file:<folder_path>` for the receiver
+4. If you want to also synchronize a folder, you need to specify a path to which will be created a file called 'store' that will keep trace of the files already synchronized to prevent them from being synchronized twice.
+The property for that purpose is:
+    * `camel.output.endpoint.file.location:<folder_path>`

 #Security
 The flow of messages between the sender and the receiver can be encrypted.
-For that purpose, 2 Camel processors where developed to encrypt and sign message on one side and verify and decrypt on the other side.
+For that purpose, 2 Camel processors where developed to encrypt and sign (`PGPEncryptService`) message on one side and verify and decrypt (`PGPDecryptService`) on the other side.
 They simply need to be registered in the corresponding Camel route before being sent or after being received.

 The encryption is performed by PGP.
 So public and private keys shall be generated for each side of the exchange.
 * To encrypt the message, the sender needs the receiver's public key